 Want to find Facebook Ads content posted on the web in the last week, in the UK, in English, that’s also trending, and has lots of Facebook shares?
 ContentStudio will find it for you.

 Looking for the most popular Facebook posts on CrossFit ‘by engagement', that also include links, photos, or videos?
-It takes mere seconds to filter down to relevant video marketing content.
+It takes mere seconds to filter down to relevant content and video marketing content.

 Pros: Very easy to find content quickly in many niches with fine granularity.
 Fast interface and very well presented results.